HewlettPackard/Rancher-on-SimpliVity/docs-src/playbooks/playbooks-overview.md

 This is a wraper for a number of playbooks that perform the deployment in stages:

-- import_playbook: playbooks/prepare.yml
+- playbooks/prepare.yml
-- import_playbook: playbooks/provision.yml
+- playbooks/provision.yml
-- import_playbook: playbooks/configure.yml
+- playbooks/configure.yml
-- import_playbook: playbooks/ranchercluster.yml
+- playbooks/ranchercluster.yml
-- import_playbook: playbooks/rancherserver.yml
+- playbooks/rancherserver.yml
-- import_playbook: playbooks/1stlogin.yml
+- playbooks/1stlogin.yml
-- import_playbook: playbooks/ucluster.yml
+- playbooks/ucluster.yml

 ## Deployment overview
-`site.yml` is a wrapper for a number of playblooks that perform different functions:

 ### Prepare